-I have made a version or two of paella at home and even camping, over the years; but, did not really enjoy authentic paella until a trip to Barcelona (by the way, you have to make that Pan con Tomate – really you do).
-We could not get enough of paella and devoured a few pans over the course of a week.
-When the folks at Culinary Collective reached out to us about partnering and making paella together, we said YES!
+I have made a version or two of paella at home and even camping, over the years.
+I did not really enjoy authentic paella until a trip to Barcelona.
+We could not get enough of the paella and devoured a few pans over the course of a week.
+When Culinary Collective reached out to us about making paella together, we said YES!
 It was a no-brainer as we have been itching to get back to Spain, and figured if we couldn’t do that, we could recreate one of our favorite dishes at home, Paella Valenciana.

 This recipe was developed in partnership with Culinary Collective.